 Rental Property Insurance

 Get your free Alberta Rental Property Insurance quote from Leibel Insurance Group.
-For great coverage at competitive rates, visit us online or call 780-484-8880
+For great coverage at competitive rates, submit an online quote request or call 780-484-8880

 Alberta Rental Property Insurance

 When you rent your apartment, condo or house, it is vital that you protect your investment.
 Fortunately, a quality Rental Property Insurance policy from Leibel Insurance Group can protect you against a devastating financial loss.

 As a property investor, you need to purchase the best possible coverage in order to protect your investment.
 If you are the new owner of some type of rental property, such as an apartment, condo or house, we can help you find the best deal on coverage and even offer a few tips that can help you profit the most from your new endeavor.

 First of all, you need to know that obtaining your Landlord Insurance or other types of insurance from Leibel Insurance Group means that you will be working with a broker who is local to Alberta.
 Together with your broker, you can compare your Realty Insurance options in order to secure the ideal coverage for your specific property.

 We understand that there are no two rental properties that are exactly alike.
 It is crucial that the coverage that you purchase is based on the kind of real estate that you own.
 Your broker will provide you with a customized policy as well as all of the details that you need to make the most informed decisions regarding your coverage.

 Basic Rental Property Insurance Coverage